TomsIndex

 MCP Server

-TomsIndex ships as an MCP server exposing tomsindex_search, tomsindex_ask, and tomsindex_hint tools.
+TomsIndex ships as an MCP server exposing tomsindex_search, tomsindex_solutions, tomsindex_hint, tomsindex_extract, and tomsindex_submit tools.
 Session context is automatically sent via the UserPromptSubmit hook — no manual setup needed.

 Claude Code / Codex CLI